enasequence/gff3tools/docs/0003_validation_engine.md

 **High-Level Interaction:**
 1.  **Initialization:** A reader/converter instantiates `ValidationEngine` with appropriate generics and registers all desired `Validation` implementations.
 3.  **Syntax validation**: As the reader/converter parses each feature, if it encounters a syntax error it calls `ValidationEngine.handleSyntacticError`.
 The engine decides if the error should halt execution or not.
 2.  **Feature Semantic Validation:** After the feature is parsed, it is passed to `ValidationEngine.validateFeature()`.
 The engine then iterates through all registered `Validation` instances.
-If a validation implements `FeatureValidation<T>`, its `validateFeature()` method is called.
+If a validation implements `FeatureValidation`, its `validateFeature()` method is called.
 These individual validations can immediately throw `ValidationException` or accumulate state for later annotation-level checks.
 3.  **Annotation Semantic Validation:** When a reader/converter detects the completion of an annotation (e.g., upon encountering a delimiter or a change in sequence accession), it calls `ValidationEngine.validateAnnotation()`.
 This triggers annotation-level semantic validations across all registered `AnnotationValidation` instances.
 4.  **Error Handling:** All `ValidationException` instances generated by individual `Validation` implementations are passed to `ValidationEngine.handleValidationException()`, ensuring consistent logging, warning, or error throwing based on configured severities.